-One Call 24 has a written security policy covering the correct handling and safekeeping of criminal record information.
+OneCall24 has a written Data Privacy Policy that outlines the correct handling, safekeeping, and processing of sensitive data, including criminal record information.

-One Call 24 ensures that information is kept securely in lockable, non-portable container with access strictly controlled and limited to persons who need to have access to this information in the course of their duties.
+OneCall24 ensures that information is kept securely in lockable, non-portable container with access strictly controlled and limited to persons who need to have access to this information in the course of their duties.
 This information is only used for the specific purpose it was requested for and with the applicant's full consent.
 Section 124 of the Police Act 1997 makes clear that it is a criminal offence to share criminal record information with any individual who is not entitled to receive it.
 However, if the applicant freely gives their consent to the sharing of this information, then an offence has not been committed.

-One Call 24 keeps an electronic version of each DBS.
+OneCall24 keeps an electronic version of each DBS.
 These are stored in PDF format so that they may not be altered.
 The top part of the DBS is kept as evidence for Audit purposes and may be kept indefinitely